CrowdStrike/image-scan-example/README.md

 5. Adjust the `FALCON_CLOUD_REGION` and the `CONTAINER_REPO` variables to fit your needs
 6. Commit the repo changes

-NOTE: GitHub Action workflow is set to run only in the 'main' branch.
+NOTE: GitHub Action workflow is set to run only in the `main` branch.